taubyte/tau/pkg/spore-drive/clients/js/README.md

 await config.init();
 ```

-Or load a configuration from a source, for example, the local file system:
+Alternatively, load a configuration from a source, such as the local file system:
 ```ts
 const config = new Config(`/absolute/path/to/config`);
 await config.init();